srid/purescript-book-sources/chapter4.md

 Recursion is a powerful technique for specifying algorithms, but comes with a problem: evaluating recursive functions in JavaScript can lead to stack overflow errors if our inputs are too large.

-It is easy to verify this problem, with the following code in `psci`:
+It is easy to verify this problem, with the following code in PSCi:

 ```text
 > let f 0 = 0